 Online Public Access Catalog (OPAC) for the Library of Congress

 The first large test of our strategies for the use of touchscreens was in the Spring 1988 when a public access kiosk was designed using Hyperties for the Caesarea (King Herod's Dream) Exhibit, a Smithsonian Museum exhibit on archaeology.
 Usability testing in the museum was very important in identifying practical ways to make the touchscreen even more usable.
+This may very well have been the first touscreen museum kiosk, used by tens of thousands of patrons over several months, as the exhibit travelled to several locations over the US and Canada (for which a French version was created).

 90-09 Plaisant, C. (Nov.
 1990)